Skip to main content

 SHA-256 Hash

 A cryptographic fingerprint generated from an audit entry's content.
-If even one character in the entry is altered after the fact, the hash changes — breaking the chain and triggering an alert.
+If even one character in the entry is altered after the fact, the hash changes.
+That is why the platform's hash-chain design is intended to detect tampering once verification is complete.

 Chain Link

-Each audit entry includes the hash of the preceding entry, forming an unbroken chain.
-Deleting or reordering entries severs the chain and is immediately detectable.
+Each audit entry is designed to include the hash of the preceding entry, forming an unbroken chain.
+Deleting or reordering entries is intended to sever the chain and be detectable during verification.

 Tamper Event

 A detected break in the hash chain.
-CoralLedger Comply surfaces tamper events in the Audit Defense Dashboard with the exact entry where integrity was lost and the downstream records affected.
+Chain-verification observability is under final verification; when active, tamper events surface in the Audit Defense Dashboard with the exact entry where integrity was lost and the downstream records affected.

 Chain Integrity Status